- 5 Safe Guide For Using Essential Oils For Dog’s Bad Breath

 - Apply the oil to its teeth and tongue

 - You can also rub the oil beneath its ears down to its guts

 3. Add The Oil To Your Dog’s Food

 While the taste of the oil will not be conspicuous, the fragrance from the oil will freshen the dog’s breath after eating.
-The recommended essential oils to use via this method are peppermint and ginger oil.
+Peppermint and ginger oil are the recommended essential oils to use.

-Add a drop of any of these oils on its food and mix.
-You can also rub some of the diluted oil below its chin after eating to achieve a stronger last longing deodorized breath.
+Add a drop of any of these oils to its food and mix.
+You can also rub some of the diluted oil below its chin after eating to achieve a stronger last, longing, deodorized breath.

 4. Floss Your Dog’s Teeth After Eating And Spray A Mixture Of Essential Oil

 Since bad breath is often caused by food left in the mouth, removing meat or other food stuck to your canine pet’s teeth after eating will go a long way to preventing halitosis.